ttu/ttu.github.io/_posts/2024-4-3-sync-vs-async-communication.md

 ### Case: Need to wait for the response before can continue execution

+> NOTE: This is an example, so often moving from a single sync request to async without a good reason is simply overengineering.

 Synchronous calls are necessary when an immediate response is required, and proceeding without it is impossible.

 ![Sync required](/images/posts/sync-async/sync-required.png){: width="450" }